 Gradually, the merchandise range grew to include items like electronics, cameras, and other gadgets, and then confectionery, accessories, fashion jewellery, clothing, and even luxury and designer goods.
-As a result, airports were transformed into the giant shopping malls selling the broad range of merchandise we see today.
+As a result, airports transformed themselves into the giant shopping malls selling the broad range of merchandise we see today.

 The retail structure was pretty straightforward.
-On the one hand you had the core Duty (and Tax) Free offer of alcohol, tobacco, fragrances, and then cosmetics and confectionary – sold in the main Duty Free airport stores.
-And on the other hand, you had the Tax Free merchandise, whether sold by those same Duty Free retailers or specialist shops.
+On the one hand you had the core Duty (and Tax) Free offer.
+This consisted of alcohol, tobacco, fragrances, and then cosmetics and confectionery – on sale in the main Duty Free airport stores.
+And then you had the Tax Free merchandise, whether sold by those same Duty Free retailers or specialist shops.

-A few countries also took a rather more liberal approach to the export requirement by permitting Duty and Tax Free sales to arriving international passengers, although the rationale for this approach is a little dubious.
+A few countries also took a rather more liberal approach to the export requirement.
+They peritted Duty and Tax Free sales to arriving international passengers, although the rationale behind this is a little dubious.

 How the EU Transformed Duty Free

-Everything was going pretty smoothly until 1999 when the European Union threw a spanner in the works by abolishing Duty and Tax Free sales to passengers travelling within the European Union (intra-EU) as being incompatible with the single market.
+Everything was going pretty smoothly until 1999 when the European Union threw a spanner in the works.
+The EU abolished Duty and Tax Free sales to passengers travelling within the European Union (intra-EU) as being incompatible with the single market.

 Retailers and manufacturers responded quickly by offering intra-EU (including domestic) passengers a pseudo Tax Free offer.
 With the exception of tobacco and most spirits, prices to EU travellers on the main Tax Free products were discounted to the same level as the Tax Free prices to travellers leaving the EU.
-The following guide from Schiphol’s website offers a good description of the concept.
-Click the image for a full size version.
+Schiphol’s quick guide offers a good description of the concept.

-The message was often “Tax Free prices for all passengers.”
+The message was “Tax Free prices for all passengers.”

-While the prices looked Tax Free, they were actually Tax Paid, with the retailers and manufacturers subsidizing the discount.
+While the prices looked Tax Free, they were actually Tax Paid, with retailers and manufacturers subsidizing the discount.